-Colonial Group International Limited registered in Bermuda, acquired a minority interest in Beacon after receiving regulatory approval1.
-As a result, the Board now has eleven members: the Chairman, two independent Non-executive Directors, five Non-executive Directors and three Executive Directors.
-The names of the Directors serving at the end of the year and their biographical details are set out on pages 8 to 13.
-All Directors listed served throughout the year, save for Dr. Edmund Graham (Grant) Gibbons III, John David Gibbons, Shaista Naz Farrow and William Martin Kenny (Non-Executive Directors)2.
+As at the date of this report, the Board has eleven members: the Chairman, two independent Non-executive Directors, five Non-executive Directors and three Executive Directors.
+The names of the Directors serving at the end of the year and their biographical details are set out on pages 9 to 14.
+All Directors listed served throughout the year.